lee-mccarthy/weather_data_gatherer/README.md

 1. Construct a weather data query at object initialization or using the various
 methods.
-2. Send the query to the NDFD RESTful API using `send_query()`.
+2. Send the query to the NDFD REST API using `send_query()`.
 3. Save a copy of the xml file returned from the API using `save_xml()`.

 ### main<span>.</span>py

 This file was written for a very specific use case.
 It uses the `MPUD` class
-from 'ndfd_xml_client.py' to query the NDFD RESTful API for tomorrow's "maxt"
+from 'ndfd_xml_client.py' to query the NDFD REST API for tomorrow's "maxt"
 values in various locations defined in 'program_data/cities.csv'.
 The xml file
 is saved in 'program_data/xml/', and a .txt file containing parsed and
 formatted data is saved in 'weather_reports/'.